MicrosoftDocs/navdevitpro-content-pr/developer/devenv-al-methods.md

 IF Quantity > 5 THEN
 MyRunMethod;
 ```
 The `MyRunMethod` returns no data back to the calling code.
-For more information, see [Method Call Statements](devenv-method-statements.md).

 ### <a name="Parameters"></a> Parameters
 In a method call, the parameters are separated by commas, and the optional parameters may be omitted starting from the right.
 For example, this means that if a method has three optional parameters, then you cannot omit the second parameter without omitting the third parameter.